mjbuckley/risk-dice-roller/notes.md

+### Deployment Notes

+There are good instructions on deploying to GitHub pages in the CRA user guide [deployment section](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#github-pages), but here is the gist:
+  - Add a homepage section in package.json: ```  "homepage": "https://mjbuckley.github.io/risk-dice-roller"```
+  - Install gh-pages package
+  - Add predeploy and deploy sections to scripts section of package.json: ```"predeploy": "npm run build", "deploy": "gh-pages -d build"```
+  - Make sure routing is taken care of (see explination below).
+  - Now, to deploy just run ```npm run deploy```.
+This will run build and then push the build folder to the gh-pages branch on the repo.
+This is independent of the master branch.
+The master needs to be pushed on its own.

+**Routing:** Because I'm serving the site from GitHub Pages and also using browser history, typically you need a way redirect all requests to index.html so that pages other than the home page that are entered into the browser directly show up properly.
+There are several clever workarounds for this, but since I only have two pages other than the home page, I decided to just add an about.html and a 404.html file to my build folder.
+The actual contents of the pages are identical to index.html.
+To do this I added "&& cp build/index.html build/about.html && cp build/index.html build/404.html" to the end of the build script in package.json.
+The site meta description and title are still able to be unique because they are handled using react-helmet.
+There are a lot of reasons why this approach wouldn't work for a larger site, but I think it is a good simple method for this one.

 ### Other Notes

 - I'm putting all css in App.css.
 I've only imported it in App.js, but since Root.js imports App, the css is available everywhere.
 However, if I ever used code splitting this would be a problem.
 I'm not doing code splitting because the site is so small, but maybe make a note of this in notes (and don't use this pattern on larger apps).